top of page

 Study Groups

-The Weavers Croft is happy to announce three new study groups which will offer participants a chance to be involved with their chosen subject matter on a monthly or bi-monthly schedule which can be attended either in person or online.
+The Weavers Croft will continue to offer study groups which will give participants a chance to be involved with their chosen subject matter on a monthly or bi-monthly schedule which can be attended either in person or online.
 Conversation with ones peers can be very stimulating and encouraging and the sharing of research can be beneficial to all.

 the-linen-industry-in-the-18th-century-winding-warping-and-weaving-bw7xbt.jpg